 The first thing that is always discussed in accident prevention is training.
 The most difficult factors to deal with in driving a fire engine are the weight, the center of balance (top-heavy), the physical stress of driving long distances or after a 14-hour shift, and the mental stress of driving an emergency vehicle.
 All of these are difficult, but not impossible, to train for.
 Some fire agencies have Engine Academies that actually put trainee drivers behind the wheel, which of course can be extremely beneficial.
 But it is not easy to train a driver how to react in a split second when they are faced with the sudden decision about possibly hitting the brakes, changing direction, neither of the two, or a combination of the two.
 Operating a top-heavy 12,000 or 26,000-pound vehicle limits your options.
 A quick flick of the steering wheel can initiate a rollover.

-When I last worked for the National Park Service (NPS) in 2003 the agency had virtually no specific policy or qualification requirements for the drivers of smaller fire engines, such as a Type 6, other than having a standard state driver’s license.
+When I worked for the National Park Service (NPS) the agency had virtually no specific policy or qualification requirements for the drivers of smaller fire engines, such as a Type 6, other than having a standard state driver’s license.
 Or if they existed, they were not enforced.
 A person who had been hired off the street having never driven anything larger than an Austin Mini could be placed behind the wheel of a 15,000-pound top-heavy fire engine.

 We checked with the NPS today, and spokesperson Christina Boehle told us that their requirements for driving fire vehicles are on pages 6-9 of Chapter 7 in Interagency Standards for Fire and Fire Aviation (Red Book).
 This publication includes policies for the Bureau of Land Management (BLM), U.S. Forest Service (USFS), U.S. Fish and Wildlife Service (FWS), and the National Park Service (NPS) and supplements other manuals the agencies have.
 The Bureau of Indian Affairs does not participate in the Red Book program.